ÖÆ·þ¾ÞÈé

 Obligatory Reporters

-Understand which employees must report possible violations of the DHM or Title IX.
+Understand which employees must report possible Title IX violations.

 Reporting to the College

-Whether or not to report sexual misconduct to the college or law enforcement is an important decision for survivors.
+Whether or not to report sex-based discrimination/misconduct to the college or law enforcement is an important decision for survivors.
 You may need resources and support, but have concerns about privacy and confidentiality.
 Some survivors are not interested in participating in an investigation, but want the college to be aware of what happened to them.
-Note that making a report is not the same as initiating a disciplinary process.
-A report will not immediately notify the respondent party of an allegation without first contacting the reporting party about next steps.
+Note that making a report is not the same as pursuing a resolution process (requesting Informal Resolution or filing Complaint).
+A report will not notify the person who caused the harm that you're talking with the college about the matter nor initiate an investigation.
+The purpose of a report is to ensure safety and that you get reliable information about your rights, resources, and support.

 How to Report

-Filing a Title IX or DHM report can be done in several ways.
-Essentially, any form of communication to the Title IX Coordinator indicating that an instance of sex-based discrimination took place can be considered a report.
-Using the is a particularly efficient way to notify the Title IX Coordinator, but any contact is acceptable.
-Learn more about Online Reporting by clicking on the link, or contact the Coordinator using the information below.
+Filing a Title IX report can be done in several ways.
+Essentially, any form of communication to the college (except when made to a confidential staff member) indicating that an instance of sex-based discrimination took place can be considered a report.
+Using the is a particularly efficient way to notify the Title IX Coordinator, or use any of the contact information below to ensure the report is received.

 Contact the Title IX & 504 Coordinator, Christy Martin: